Waste strategy, policy and performance

 Recycling and waste performance

 We want to say a big thank you to all our residents who have been recycling their waste through the silver bin and putting their food waste in the garden bin.
 The latest official figures (2019 - 2020) show that our recycling rate has risen to 56.5%.
 We are the top unitary authority in the North West and fifth highest in the country.

-In order to see how well we are doing in our recycling we carry out composition studies of the waste that we collect (PDF, 1MB) to see what is being disposed of and to help us target our communications messages
+In order to see how well we are doing in our recycling we carry out composition studies of the waste that we collect (PDF, 1MB) (latest 2020) to see what is being disposed of and to help us target our communications messages

 Municipal waste management strategy